 This study covers 6,651 companies worldwide labelled within the category "Industrial Automation" according to Crunchbase.

-All data on companies, acquisitions and rounds were extracted on 1 June 2021.
-Deals, rounds and companies founded after this date have not been included.
+All company data, acquisitions and rounds were mined on June 1, 2021.
+Operations, rounds and companies founded after this date have not been included.

 Analysing the creation of companies in the last 30 years categorised as Industrial Automation, we can observe a certain stability maintaining around 125 companies created each year.
 Although it is true that in the last 8 years this number has increased considerably, reaching a peak of 212 companies founded in 2018.
 This marks an upward trend for the coming years, bearing in mind that the data for the last two years are less real as the companies should be incorporated into the BC database.